 After the dental implant procedure

-Whether you have the best dental implants surgery in one stage or multiple stages, you may experience some of the typical discomforts associated with any type of dental surgery, such as:
+Whether you have the dental implants surgery in one stage or multiple stages, you may experience some of the typical discomforts associated with any type of dental surgery, such as:

 - Swelling of your gums and face

 - Minor bleeding

 You may need pain medications or antibiotics after dental implant surgery.
 If swelling, discomfort or any other problem gets worse in the days after surgery, contact your dentist.

 After each stage of surgery, you may need to eat soft foods while the surgical site heals.
 Typically, your surgeon will use stitches that dissolve on their own.
 If your stitches aren’t self-dissolving, your doctor removes them.

 What is the Dental Implant Procedure and the Recovery Process?

 When you schedule your dental implant procedure, our dentist will be in touch with you, and will answer any and all questions.